dalyw01/Gatling_Learning/README.md

 Run the command for a quick example script already in the downloaded folder - `./gatling.sh`

-It should start and load a series of menus to select a Gatling test to run -
+It should start and load a series of menus to select a Gatling test to run, select 0 -

 ```
 GATLING_HOME is set to /Users/wdaly/Desktop/gatling-charts-highcharts-bundle-3.6.1